FuelLabs/sway-libs/README.md

 - [Ownership](./libs/ownership/) is used to apply restrictions on functions such that only a single user may call them.
 - [Reentrancy](./libs/reentrancy) is used to detect and prevent reentrancy attacks.
 - [Signed Integers](./libs/signed_integers/) is an interface to implement signed integers.
-- [String](./libs/strings/string/) is an interface to implement dynamic length strings that are UTF-8 encoded.
-- [StorageString](./libs/strings/storage_string/) is used to store dynamic length strings that are UTF-8 encoded in storage.
 - [Fixed Point Number](./libs/fixed_point/) is an interface to implement fixed-point numbers.

 ## Using a library